Supervision

-SUPERvision is a place which enables the coach or mentor coach to receive professional support and guidance in an open, safe reflective space.
-The aim of SUPERvision is to develop the competence and capabilities of the coach, and to provide opportunities for the coach to process the experiences they have with their clients.
-It largely focuses on: resourcing, restoring and benchmarking.
+Caroline Beckett offers one-to-one and group supervision which is a place which enables the coach, mentor or supervisor to receive professional support and guidance in an open, safe reflective space.
+The aim of supervision is to develop the competence and capabilities of the practitioner, and to provide opportunities for the supervisee to process the experiences they have with their clients.
+It largely focuses on, but is not limited to: resourcing, restoring and benchmarking, and can also include business development.

 - Emotional wellbeing